Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

  'linux_hello_world'
 ```

-## Creating Vitis Application
+### Creating Vitis Application

 The API below will create an application built upon the domain created above.
-Users can use the <i>platform.list_domains</i> API to get a list of domains within the platform.
-The platform should be built <i>platform.build()</i> before this API is ran.
+Users can use the `platform.list_domains` API to get a list of domains within the platform.
+The platform should be built `platform.build()` before this API is ran.

 ```
 app = client.create_app_component(name="hello_world",platform = "base_platform/base_platform.xpfm",domain = "my_domain",template = "hello_world")
 ```

-## Setting Application Compiler option
+### Setting Application Compiler option

 Users can set the application compiler options.
 For exmaple